se-for-sci/se-for-sci.github.io/content/week7/task_runners.md

 A task runner, like [make][] (fully general), [rake][] (Ruby general), [invoke][] (Python general), [tox][] (Python packages), or [nox][] (Python semi-general), is a tool that lets you specify a set of tasks via a common interface.
-These have been discouraged in Scikit-HEP in the past, since they can be a crutch, allowing poor packaging practices to be employed behind a custom script, and they can hide what is actually happening.
+These can be a crutch, allowing poor packaging practices to be employed behind a custom script, and they can hide what is actually happening.

-We are carefully allowing an exception: [nox][].
+However, there is a tool that is really useful: [nox][].
 Nox has two strong points that help with the above concerns.
 First, it is very explicit, and even prints what it is doing as it operates.
 Unlike the older tox, it does not have any implicit assumptions built-in.
 Second, it has very elegant built-in support for both virtual and Conda environments.
 This can greatly reduce new contributor friction with your codebase.

 A daily developer is _not_ expected to use nox for simple tasks, like running tests or linting.
 You should _not_ rely on nox to make a task that should be